ska-telescope/ska-sdp-dataproduct-metadata/README.rst

   - ``make bump-minor-release``, or
   - ``make bump-major-release``

-- Manually replace main with the new version number in CHANGELOG.md
+- Manually replace main with the new version number in CHANGELOG.rst
 - create the git tag with ``make create-git-tag`` using your working ticket number
 - push the changes using ``make push-git-tag``